darkroastcreative/simple-fernet/README.md

 2. Generate a Fernet key using the `fernet` module of the `cryptography` Python package.
 You can copy and paste the "Generate Fernet Key" script provided in this README's appendix into a new `.py` file and run it to do this quickly.
 3. Copy the generated Fernet key.
 4. Open the profile file for your shell of choice (e.g., `~/.bash_profile`/`~/.bashrc` for Bash or `~/.zprofile`/`~/.zshrc` for Zsh).
-5. Add a new line following the structure `export ENV_VARIABLE_NAME="FERNET KEY"`, where `ENV_VARIABLE_NAME` is the name of your environment variable and `FERNET KEY` is the Fernet key you generated in step 2.
+5. Add a new line following like `export ENV_VARIABLE_NAME="FERNET KEY"`, where `ENV_VARIABLE_NAME` is the name of your environment variable and `FERNET KEY` is the Fernet key you generated in step 2.
 6. Save and close the profile file.
 7. Install [the `simple-fernet` Python package]() using a command like `python -m pip install simple-fernet`.
 8. In your Python code (that you want to use `simple-fernet` in), add the following import statement: `from simple_fernet import SimpleFernet`